 Are you puzzled?
 Outraged?
 Can’t understand why you wouldn’t want to be available for your team?

 Let me be clear: I’m not changing my belief that you should be available for your team, office mates, employees, and manager.
 You should strive to be accessible for them if they need you, but I also believe that we need to honor our associates’ time—and they need to honor yours.

-I work with and coach hundreds of professionals every year and time management is (by far!) the biggest issue I see.
-Many times, they can’t productively manage their day because they allow others to constantly interrupt them with emails, phone calls, or a quick “stopping in” to discuss a project, or even worse – just to chat!
+I work with and coach hundreds of professionals every year, and time management is (by far!) the biggest issue I see.
+They often can’t productively manage their day because they allow others to constantly interrupt them with emails, phone calls, or a quick “stopping in” to discuss a project, or even worse—just to chat!
 What I see time and time again from your open door policy is that you are giving people the right to stop in and interrupt whatever you’re doing.
 I also see that it gives team members the ability to drop off paperwork when you’re clearly on the phone, breaking your train of thought.
 Finally (this one irks me the most), you can’t have an un-interrupted golden hour to prospect!

 Here are my “close your door” Sales Power Tips: